fredisooon/tinkoff-getman-app/docs/api.md

 Some properties of bodies can be explicitly set to `null`, therefore server must distinguish between **omitted** property and property with **`null` value**.

+Schema allows moving objects to [Recycle Bin](#recycle-bin)'s subworkspaces, but there could be condition when target workspace could be deleted while moving objects.
+In such situation it's server responsibility to fix this by deleting now orphan objects.

+> Editor note: it's good idea to implement deletion locks and queue to prevent
+> this.

 **General exceptions**: